 There are a limited number of wheelchairs available on a first come first served basis, subject to availability.
 A refundable deposit of £10 is required, payable at the Ticket Office.
 Please note, failure to return or damage to the wheelchair may result in retention of the deposit for repair or replacement.
 Please speak to a member of the team to use this service.

-Induction loops are located at all indoor trading units.
+Induction loops are located at all various places around the site.
 Please look for the Induction Loop sign on display or speak to a member of the team for further assistance.

 The main pathways within the grounds are tarmaced, however we recommend guests using mobility aids or pushchairs access the Central Courtyard avoiding the original cobble stones of the Barbican by using an alternative route.